 Despite recommendations not to use them, more than 3 million baby walkers are still sold each year, mostly for children younger than 15 months of age.
 Some parents think walkers will help their child learn to walk sooner.
 Other parents think that walkers will keep their child safely occupied while they are free to do other activities.
 Both of these reasons are untrue, and your child may not be safe in a walker.

-Baby walkers have been responsible for the deaths of at least 34 children since 1973 and have led to more than 70,000 injuries requiring emergency-room treatment.
+Baby walkers have been responsible for the deaths of at least 34 children between 1973 and 1998.
+They have led to more than 70,000 injuries requiring emergency-room treatment.
 These injury rates are higher than those associated with any other piece of baby equipment.
 In reaction to these tragic statistics, the American Academy of Pediatrics is working to ban the sale of baby walkers with wheels.
 In the meantime, parents are urged not to purchase or use baby walkers.
 (In April 2004, Canada banned the sale of new and used wheeled baby walkers.)

 These seemingly safe items have many hidden dangers.
 For example, while your baby is strapped in, walkers can: